FACT - FLUTe Activated Carbon Technique

 The FACT is an innovative method developed by FLUTe for mapping the dissolved phase contaminant distribution in a sealed borehole with 6" to 3' resolution.

-How the System Works: The FACT is a 1.5" continuous strip of activated carbon felt that is added to the NAPL FLUTe and emplaced against the borehole wall during the eversion of a blank liner or installation through GeoProbe rods (for overburden applications).
+How the System Works: The FACT is a 1.5" contunous strip of activated carbon felt that is added to the NAPL FLUTe and emplaced against the borehole wall during the eversion of a blank liner or installation through GeoProbe rods (for overburden applications).
 Once positioned against the borehole wall, the FACT wicks by diffusion, contaminants in pore spaces and fracture flows.
-As the diffusion process takes place in a sealed borehole, the concentrations recorded by the FACT are not influenced by cross contamination and/or leakage issues often associated with packer based characterization.
-After 2 weeks the FACT is removed from the well, cut into the desired sample intervals (6" to 3'), and sent to the lab for analysis (EPA 8265).
+As the diffusion process takes place in a sealed borehole, the concentrations recorded by the FACT are not influenced by cross contamination and/or leakage issues often associated with packer-based characterization.
+After 2 weeks, the FACT is removed from the well, cut into the desired sample intervals (6" to 3') and sent to the lab for analysis (EPA 8265).

 The pressure exerted by the liner on the borehole wall (generally 5 to 10 feet of water pressure) creates a strong seal which prevents preferential flows from developing.
-Concerns of influence by contact with borehole water are put to rest from the protection provided by the hydrophobic NAPL FLUTe cover and very fast installation and removal procedures that minimize interval exposure times (a few seconds).
+Concerns of influence by contact with borehole water are put to rest from the protection provided by the hydrophobic NAPL FLUTe cover and very fast installation and removal procedures.
+This minimizes interval exposure times (a few seconds).
 As a precaution, the borehole water is usually pumped from the hole as the liner is everted.

-FACT Results: The FACT measurements are very representative and therefore show where the true contaminant peaks are located with depth.
-The replica contaminant distribution can be used along with FLUTe Transmissivity profiling data to design a multi-level groundwater sampling system and fate/transport CSM.
+FACT Results: The FACT measurements are very representative and therefore show where the true contaminant peaks are located at depth.
+The replica contaminant distribution can be used along with FLUTe Transmissivity Profiling data to design a multi-level groundwater sampling system and fate/transport CSM.

-Because the diffusion coefficient is much smaller in water than in air, the FACT should be left in place in the saturated zone for about two weeks.
-A diffusion calculation shows that two days is long enough to "see" about 0.5cm into the borehole wall with 7% porosity Concentration in pores is 2700 ug/L. That is much better after 2 weeks.
+Saturated Zone: The FACT should be left in place in the saturated zone for about two weeks due to the diffusion coefficient being much smaller in water than in air.
+A diffusion calculation shows that two days is long enough to "see" about 0.5cm into the borehole wall with 7% porosity.
+Concentration in pores is 2,700 ug/L. That improves after 2 weeks.